 The Office of Admission may require that a student submit an evaluation of his or her final transcript by a National Association of Credential Evaluation Services (NACES) provider.

 Parsons Paris is partnering with Academic Programs International (API), our preferred housing provider, to offer housing to students in Paris.
-For the 2019-2020 academic year, API will offer three housing options for Parsons Paris students.
+For the 2019-2020 academic year, API will offer two housing options for Parsons Paris students.
 After students deposit, they will receive an email from API with information on the housing options and the housing application procedure.